isathar/F4SE_AmmoTweaksExtension/README.md

 =========================

-WIP plugin and script source files adding the ability to influence Fallout 4 weapons' AimModels, ImpactDataSets and ZoomData via Papyrus scripting.
+WIP plugin and script source files adding the ability to influence Fallout 4 weapons' AimModels and ImpactDataSets via Papyrus scripting.

 -------------------------------------------------------------------------------------------------------